 Fiona, who is a gifted big picture conceptualist, co-produced the album with Erin Tonkon, an on-the-rise producer who has worked with such artists as David Bowie and Esperanza Spalding.
 Grammy-nominated mastering engineer Emily Lazar, of David Bowie, Foo Fighters, Lou Reed, and Morrissey fame, put the final sonic touches on the album.
 I didn’t go in wanting to make a ‘girl power’ album’,” Fiona says laughing.
 “For me, it came down to who intuitively understood the music.”

 Pondering the aftermath of Little Thunder, Fiona says: “I hope I can take people on a journey with these songs where they can feel the range of emotions we can access, the darkness, sadness, thrills and joy.
-That’s how we all connect and make sense of life.”
+That’s how we all connect.”

 "...femme fatale, an heiress apparent to Amy Winehouse... or a modern day chanteuse given her spit and sass, Fiona Silver clearly demands immediate attention."